aouyang1/HadoopSparkExercise/README.md

 # Hadoop and Spark Comparison

 The purpose of this exercise is to implement a map reduce job across both a Hadoop and Spark framework.
-The data set is commodity
+The data set is commodity price data structured as so:

 Tasks: